#MaCitrouilleTurquoise promoting a safe Halloween for children suffering from food allergies

-Allergy Quebec invites the population to paint a pumpkin turquoise or to put up the poster of the initiative on their front door to indicate that they are offering non-food treats to allergic children during the celebration of Halloween, on October 31.
+Allergy Quebec invites everyone to paint a pumpkin turquoise or to put up the poster of the initiative on their front door to indicate that you are offering non-food treats to allergic children during the Halloween celebration on October 31.

 “Food allergies continue to be a major, growing health problem in Quebec,” says Dominique Seigneur, Communications Director at Allergy Quebec.
-“When you know that up to 8% of Quebec children live with food allergies and you notice a 18% increase in this segment of the population, the #MaCitrouilleTurquoise initiative makes perfect sense in the context of Halloween.
+“When you know that up to 8 per cent of Quebec children live with food allergies and you notice an 18 per cent increase in this segment of the population, the #MaCitrouilleTurquoise initiative makes perfect sense in the context of Halloween.
 This activity gives us a great opportunity to raise awareness about this subject with young and old people alike.”

 It’s also important to remember that at any moment, allergies can cause an anaphylactic reaction that can lead to death in a few minutes.
-Up to 75% of people who are allergic to peanuts have been accidentally exposed to that allergen.
+Up to 75 per cent of people who are allergic to peanuts have been accidentally exposed to that allergen.

 In Canada, peanuts, wheat, milk, mustard, nuts, eggs, fish and seafood, sesame, soy and sulfites have been defined as the ten priority allergens, because they are responsible for the majority of severe allergic reactions.
 More than 160 allergenic foods have been identified in Canada.